 - Owner’s title insurance, which protects you.
 It’s optional but recommended because it covers your interest in the property.
 If the insurance company loses a battle over the title in the future but you purchased owner’s title insurance, you’re fully protected.
 Owner’s title insurance will also cover your legal fees if you have to defend your ownership rights in court.

 Unlike most insurance policies, such as homeowner’s insurance, car insurance, and life insurance, title insurance is paid as a one-time fee at closing.
-The average cost of title insurance is about $544 for the lender’s policy and about $830 for the homeowner’s policy, according to ValuePenguin data.
-However, costs can vary significantly depending on the home you’re buying, where it’s located, and how much legwork the title company has to perform.
+Expect to pay about $1,000 for the lender and homeowner policies combined.
+However, costs can vary significantly, up or down, depending on the home you’re buying, where it’s located, and how much legwork the title company has to perform.